Plectic points and Hida-Rankin p-adic L-functions

-Although our concept of family $\Phi_\lambda^p$ differs from the classical one treated for instance in \cite{BDJ} using local systems, we will prove in \S \ref{locsystevsgroupcoho} that both concepts coincide.

-Let us go back to the case of parallel weight 2, thus $\phi_\lambda^p$ will be an ordinary modular symbol attached to an elliptic curve $E/F$ and $\hat\phi_\lambda^p$ will be the uniquely determined overconvergent modular symbol associated with it.
-We would like construct a Hida family $\Phi_\lambda^p$ passing through $\hat\phi_\lambda^p$.
-Since the existence of such a family is ultimately based on the geometry of the corresponding eigenvariety, and these concepts are beyond the scope of these paper, we will directly assume that $\Phi_\lambda^p$ exists.
-However, the analysis of \S \ref{locsystevsgroupcoho} together with the results of \cite{BDJ} ensure the existence of $\Phi_\lambda^p$ if $F$ is totally real.
-Given the family of overconvergent modular symbols, one can naturally construct a $\Lambda_F$-valued measure $\mu_{\Phi_\lambda^p}$ using formalism of Theorem \ref{relOCpadicLfunct}.
-We may think of the measure $\mu_{\Phi_\lambda^p}$ as a two variable $p$-adic L-function where, in addition to the level variable we add the weight variable.
-Finally, we define $L_p(\phi_\lambda^p,\xi,\underline{k})$ as the restriction of $\mu_{\Phi_\lambda^p}$ to the weight space, more precisely,
+Although our concept of family differs from the classical one treated for instance in \cite{BDJ} using local systems, we will prove in \S \ref{locsystevsgroupcoho} that both concepts coincide.
+The analysis of \S \ref{locsystevsgroupcoho} together with the results of \cite{BDJ} will ensure the existence of the Hida family $\Phi_\lambda^p$ passing through $\hat\phi_\lambda^p$.
+Given such a $\Phi_\lambda^p$, one can naturally construct a $\Lambda_F$-valued measure $\mu_{\Phi_\lambda^p}$ using our formalism.
+We may think of the measure $\mu_{\Phi_\lambda^p}$ as a $p$-adic L-function with variables of type weight and level passing through $\mu_{\phi_\lambda^p}$.
+We define $L_p(\phi_\lambda^p,\xi,{\bf k}_p)$ as the restriction of $\mu_{\Phi_\lambda^p}$ to the weight space, more precisely,